With over 64 million WordPress websites, if you build a website with WordPress you’re in good company.

-After you’ve signed up for a website host, learned how to build a website, and created a website, you need to design it.
+After you’ve signed up for a website host, you need to design it.

-To start designing your BlueHost site, you need to choose your WordPress theme and plugins.
-These are there to help you give it the look and functionality that you want.
+To start designing your WordPress site, you need to choose your WordPress theme to help you give it the look that you want.

 Nobody is going to care if you change your theme a few months or years after launching your website.